Table of Contents

 While Stella does receive some child support, her financial responsibilities have increased significantly.
 Additionally, she wants to make sure she can afford to put both of her children through college.
 After reviewing the life insurance policy she and her ex-husband purchased when they got married over a decade ago, Stella realizes she wants to change her beneficiary and increase her coverage to provide adequate protection for her new situation.

 A universal life insurance policy could be a good fit for Stella and her family because it offers flexibility — as it's designed for a changing future.
-You can change the amount of your coverage, your premium payments or your death benefit at any time.
-A universal life insurance policy also builds cash value you can access, subject to the terms of your policy.
+You can change, within certain limits, the amount of your coverage, your premium payments1 or your death benefit at any time.
+A universal life insurance policy also helps build cash value you can access, subject to the terms of your policy2.

 Starting a Family

 Harry and Aja are a newly married couple in their late 20s.
 After planning a large wedding and going on a tropical honeymoon, they decide to start living on a shoestring budget.
 They believe that cutting back could help them meet their goals of buying a home and starting a family.
 So, they want a life insurance policy for new parents that could help them both protect their future family and address their upcoming needs.

 Because they're on a budget — and are still uncertain about what the future holds — a term life insurance policy could be a good fit for them.
 Term life insurance could provide coverage for a period of 10, 15, 20 or 30 years.
 Some term life insurance policies are also convertible, which means that they could have the option to exchange their term life policy for either a whole life or universal life policy down the road.

 Live More & Worry Less